seanhagen/workernator/docs/design.md

 }
 ```

-However, there is a somewhat large drawback to this &#x2013; we'd always be risking backwards compatibility.
+There is a downside to the first version: we'd always be risking backwards compatibility.

 Take a look at the following potential feature requests we could get for this service: